Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 18 Februari 2025 04.21.48 UTC
+- WIB: Selasa, 18 Februari 2025 05.24.20 UTC
-- WITA: Selasa, 18 Februari 2025 05.21.48 UTC
+- WITA: Selasa, 18 Februari 2025 06.24.20 UTC
-- WIT: Selasa, 18 Februari 2025 06.21.48 UTC
+- WIT: Selasa, 18 Februari 2025 07.24.20 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: motivational
+Kategori: attitude